jamesgoca/sourcehut-uploader/README.md

 This project is part of my initiative to take control over my data and code.

+Read about the inspiration behind this project in my blog post ["Mirroring My Code To Sourcehut"](https://jamesg.app/2020/07/25/mirroring-my-code-to-sourcehut.html).

 ## Installation

 First, clone this repository: